 This dog does not need a lot of exercises, and a short walk to let it go to the bathroom outdoors is sufficient.
 It will get a lot of its exercise from playing with games and toys.
 Pom-Chi puppies are cute and adorable, but they do take a lot of work.
 They need to be socialized from the time they get to their new homes, which should continue throughout their lives.
 This hybrid breed is perfectly happy with a few short walks each day.
 He should not go to any dog park unless it has an area designated for toy breed dogs.

 You can use Best dog exercise Equipment

 Grooming & Bruising

-Grooming is an ideal time to check your dog over for any cuts or abrasions and to check the ears to ensure there is no inflammation caused by dirt or foreign objects such as seeds.
-The Pomchi has a long or dense hair and is an average shedder, so that beautiful coat will require daily brushing to prevent matting.
+Grooming is an ideal time to check your dog over for any cuts or abrasions and check the ears to ensure no inflammation caused by dirt or foreign objects such as seeds.
+The Pomchi has long or dense hair and is an average shedder, so that beautiful coat will require daily brushing to prevent matting.

 The Pomchi will require brushing multiple times per week.
-Brushing and combing will be essential in order to make sure the dog’s hair does not become matted.
+Brushing and combing will be essential to make sure the dog’s hair does not become matted.

 Here are some best dental health Equipment

 Love and affection are useful for every dog.
 Suppose you give love and affection to your Pomchi, then the puppy will love you back.
 Your Pomchi puppy will be a member of your family, So Give lots of love and affection to your cute puppy.
 Most importantly, spend time with your dog because that your dog needs love and affection.